 Of course it's impossible to see it all, but the boat-bus combination will give you a good overview of the major highlights.
 We recommend beginning with a bird's-eye view from the top of a touristy double-decker bus.
 Yes, I'm talking about those open-top hop-on/hop-off ones that allow you to get on and off whenever you want, all day, with one ticket.
 If you're lucky, your ticket will include a free bumboat ride on the Singapore River, which really is a must-do for anyone visiting Singapore.

 Wherever you are staying, it's likely that the HOHO bus stops nearby.
 Enjoy the ride; it's narrated in multiple languages and you'll have the opportunity to see a lot and hear about the city.
 Hop off when the bus stops at Clarke Quay, because that's where your Singapore River boat cruise begins.

 A river cruise of this world-class port offers a totally different view of this island nation than you get from a bus.
 You get to see Singapore from beneath for a change, instead of just from above.

 Tip: Two companies offer boat tours: Duck & Hippo River Tours and Singapore River Cruise.
 Although there are a few other differences, they both have the same route and both start from Clarke Quay.
 Boat tours depart every 20-30 minutes or so and there is no need to buy tickets in advance.

-Singapore River cruise firsthand report
+Singapore River cruise review

 We collected our tickets by showing our bus pass to the ticketing agent at the waterfront.
 While we waited for the tour to begin, we had time to takea look around Clarke Quay.
 This is a really intriguing area, a five block-long, colorful collection of high-end condos, boutique shops, tempting bars and international restaurants, repurposed from warehouses that were abandoned when the port was relocated.Hmmm…note to self: Must.
 Come.
 Back.